videogular/videogular2/docs/master-media.md

 ```

-Of course, you can combine both `vgMaster` and `vg-for` to display data from master but interact with one component, or even you can have a play button for each media but a whole control bar that can control all medias!
+Of course, you can combine both `vgMaster` and `vgFor` to display data from master but interact with one component, or even you can have a play button for each media but a whole control bar that can control all medias!

 The possibilities are endless!